project-jue/jue/docs/swe_guidelines.md

 The purpose of these guidelines is to structure development so that LLM-driven code generation becomes predictable and robust.
 By keeping files small, documentation clear, naming consistent, and architectural decisions explicit, the project remains manageable for both humans and automated systems.

 ---

-If you want, I can also generate the companion folder structure and placeholder files for `/docs/` so that the repo starts with a complete, ready-to-expand documentation skeleton.